November 23, 2007

 To cite a group author (e.g. association, organization, or government agency) you should spell out the full name for the first reference, give the abbreviation that you will use in brackets ([ ]), then use the abbreviation for later references.

-Personal interviews and personal communications (email, group discussions, electronic bulletin boards, telephone conversations) are NOT mentioned at the end of the paper on the list of references.
+Citations for Interviews and Personal Communication Personal interviews and personal communications (email, group discussions, electronic bulletin boards, telephone conversations) are NOT mentioned at the end of the paper on the list of references.
 However, they are cited in-text throughout the paper.
+For personal communication, you should give the author's full name (first and middle initials followed by last name), the kind of communication, followed by the date of communication.

-If there is a work with no author named, cite the first few words of the title.
+Citations for Works with No Authors If there is a work with no author named, cite the first few words of the title.
 Use quotation marks around the title of an article or chapter; italicize the title of a book, brochure, or report.

 If the author is listed as "Anonymous," cite the word Anonymous followed by a comma and the date.